 The Benelli Imperiale 400 that was unveiled in EICMA had a Euro 4 compliant motor and though we were hoping the India-spec model would be BS VI-ready, which isn’t the case.
-The Indian Benelli Imperiale 400 continues to be powered by a 373.5-cc, SOHC, fuel-injected, single-cylinder engine which produces 21 PS at 5,500 rpm and 29 Nm of peak torque at 4,500 rpm mated to a five-speed gearbox.
-Moreover, the engine will be housed in a double cradle chassis, with a 41-mm telescopic fork at the front and twin shock-absorbers at the rear.
+The Indian Benelli Imperiale 400 continues to be powered by a BS IV 373.5-cc, air-cooled, SOHC, fuel-injected, single-cylinder engine which produces 21 PS at 5,500 rpm and 29 Nm of peak torque at 4,500 rpm mated to a five-speed gearbox.
+Moreover, the engine is housed in a double-cradle chassis, with a 41-mm telescopic fork at the front and twin shock-absorbers at the rear.
 Additionally, the bike will have dual disc brakes, a 300-mm unit at the front and a 240-mm unit at the rear.
 Keeping the new motor vehicle safety regulations in mind, Benelli will offer dual-channel ABS as standard.
 The Benelli Imperiale 400 has a 12-litre fuel tank.
 The spoked rims have different diameters: 19-inch in front and 18-inch at the rear, respectively mounting 110/90 and 130/80 section tubed tyres.

 The Benelli Imperiale 400 will lock horns with the Royal Enfield Classic 350 and Jawa Forty Two, and customers can book the Benelli Imperiale 400 for Rs 4,000, by visiting the Benelli India website or a dealership.

 Also read – Benelli bike launches in India